bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 ### `useIsLoading()`

-Returns a `Ref<boolean>` to indicate if Bucket has finished loading.
+Returns a `Ref<boolean>` to indicate if Reflag has finished loading.

 ## Content Security Policy (CSP)

-See [CSP](https://github.com/reflagcom/javascript/blob/main/packages/browser-sdk/README.md#content-security-policy-csp) for info on using Bucket React SDK with CSP
+See [CSP](https://github.com/reflagcom/javascript/blob/main/packages/browser-sdk/README.md#content-security-policy-csp) for info on using Reflag React SDK with CSP

 ## License